-The patient is admitted with shingles and placed on acyclovir.
+• Example: The patient is admitted with shingles and placed on acyclovir.
 Unfortunately, there is a transcription error in the medication orders, and a double dose of acyclovir is given.
 Creatinine level subsequently rises to more than 400.
 The patient is seen by the nephrology service and is diagnosed with acyclovir-induced crystal acute tubular necrosis.
 After six days of intravenous hydration and discontinuation of the acyclovir, renal function returns to normal and the patient is discharged home.

-Code DAD Cluster Code title T37.5 (2) А Poisoning by antiviral drugs N14.1 (3) A Nephropathy induced by other drugs, medicaments and biological substances X44 (9) A Accidental poisoning by and exposure to other and unspecified drugs, medicaments and biological substances Y63.8 (9) А Failure in dosage during surgical and medical care U98.20 (9) А Place of occurrence, hospital
+Code DAD Cluster Code title T37.5 (2) А Poisoning by antiviral drugs N14.1 (3) A Nephropathy induced by other drugs, medicaments and biological substances N17.0 (3) А Acute renal failure with tubular necrosis X44 (9) A Accidental poisoning by and exposure to other and unspecified drugs, medicaments and biological substances Y63.8 (9) А Failure in dosage during surgical and medical care U98.20 (9) A Place of occurrence, hospital